 Learn what food works for you to fuel your performance and take on additional fluid to help compensate for losses during exercise.
 It’s best to learn this in training rather than experiment in a race!

 Get a good support team around you and plan ‘downtime’ with family and friends.
 Don’t miss out on your social life by constantly training.
-However, as the pubs start to open post COVID do bear in mind though that lots of late nights and excess drinking will hamper your recovery.
+However, as the pubs start to open post COVID do bear in mind that lots of late nights and drinking will slower your recovery.

 Ask for help